 First impressions always count.
 Don’t ruin your chances with spelling mistakes or typos on your basketball resume.

 A simple typo can result in your basketball resume being dismissed.
-When writing the resume, don’t guess at words when you can use a dictionary.
+Therefore, when writing the resume, don’t guess at words when you can use a dictionary.

-If you are in any doubt about your resume — and everybody should be — get it reviewed by someone with a strong grasp of spelling and punctuation.
-Insist that whomever reviews your basketball player resume reports at least three errors or areas of improvement to ensure that they read it closely.
+If you are in any doubt about your resume — and everybody should be — get it reviewed by someone with a firm grasp of spelling and punctuation.
+Insist that whomever reviews your basketball player profile reports at least three errors or areas of improvement to ensure that they read it carefully.

 Here are resume writing’s deadliest sins: